Depth and Creativity

 A note about the photographs on this website (taken by me unless otherwise noted):

 The trees on the homepage grow on the ruins of a Viking burial mound in Gamla Uppsala, Sweden.
 I visited to honor my Father's Fathers, whom I experience as holding Viking ancestry.

 The stones in the sand are from the California coast near Bodega Bay.
 I love stones and their many colors and personalities.
 I feel that my Mother's Fathers share my connection to stones.

 The tree I am hugging (photo by Bill Andrews) is a Cork Oak a few blocks from my house, on a public greenbelt in Davis, California.
 I often stop and hug a Cork Oak, or my favorite Bay Laurel tree friend when I go on neighborhood walks.
 The trees seem able to receive my love and also to receive emotional or energetic burdens I am tired of carrying, which they take down into the soil for compost or up into the air to seed the clouds.
 Many of my lineages have a fondness for trees, but I feel it especially in my Father's Mother's Fathers and my Mother's Father's Mothers.

 The Barn Owl on the Common Questions page is one I met in Slovakia while on a choir tour with the Vocal Art Ensemble.
 I associate owls with both my Father's Mothers and my Father's Father's Mothers.

 The Elderflowers on the same page are from the same trip.
 This particular stand of plants grows at Pannonhalma, a monastery outside Budapest, Hungary.
 I love the flavor of elderflower in tea or in the Bodza syrup people make in that part of the world.
 I have a hunch my Father's Mothers also love the elderflower.
 They seem to love all small white flowers and berry plants.

-The photo of me singing on this page is from my older daughter's wedding, where I sang Give Yourself to Love by Kate Wolf.
+The photo of me singing on this page is from my oldest daughter's wedding, where I sang Give Yourself to Love by Kate Wolf.

 The flowers on this page were met in passing in March 2018, on a neighborhood fence.
 Aren't they beautiful?